auerlab/biolibc/README.md

 Design and Implementation
 =========================

-The code is organized following object-oriented design principals, but implemented in C to minimize overhead and keep the source code accessible to scientists who don't have time to master the complexities of C++.
+The code is organized following basic object-oriented design principals, but implemented in C to minimize overhead and keep the source code accessible to scientists who don't have time to master the complexities of C++.

-Structures are treated as classes, with access functions or macros provided, so applications should not access data members directly.
+Structures are treated as classes, with accessor and mutator functions (or macros) provided, so dependent applications and libraries need not access structure members directly.
 Since the C language cannot enforce this, it's up to application programmers to exercise self-discipline.

 Building and installing
 =======================